JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 + Asset Version: <b>2.0.0</b>

 &nbsp;
 ## Features
 + Monitor the value of a Field.
-+ Monitor the retrun value of a Property.
++ Monitor the return value of a Property.
 + Monitor the state of an Event.
-+ Monitor the retrun value & out parameter of a Method.
++ Monitor the return value & out parameter of a Method.
 + Monitor static and instance member.
 + Display Collections in a readable way.
 (Not just ToString)
 + Chose one of three available UI solution presets.